Unexpected fault activation due to underground gas storage in produced reservoirs. Part I: Mathematical model and mechanisms: Analyses and results

 Two scenarios have been simulated based on the parameters describing the Coulomb frictional criterion.
-In the reference scenario (scenario~1) $\varphi_s = 30^{\circ}$ and fault weakening is not accounted for.
+In the reference scenario (scenario~1), $\varphi_s = 30^{\circ}$ and fault weakening is not accounted for.
 The effect of slip-weakening behavior is investigated in scenario~2, where the friction angle reduces from $\varphi_s = 30^{\circ}$ to $\varphi_d = 10^{\circ}$ in a slip distance of $D_c = 2$~mm.
 Cohesion $c = 2$~MPa in both scenarios.
-Finally, the time step is 1~year during the PP phase, then during CGI and UGS phases it is reduced to 2~months.
+We acknowledge that considering the same properties for each fault could be an oversimplification, but for the purpose of analyzing an idealized case, we accept this assumption.
+Finally, the time step is 1~year during the PP phase, then during the CGI and UGS phases it is reduced to 15~days (a 2~months time step is used to show the results).